abbamediabanner

 C. S. Lewis

-Lewis attempts to correct the moral relativity course with powerful rationale in several of his fiction and non-fiction books, most notably, "Mere Christianity": a rhapsodic treatise, reminding readers of an obvious inherent knowledge of right and wrong placed in each person.
+Lewis attempts to correct the inward social spiraling using rationale in several of his fiction and non-fiction books.
+His main treatise: that morality is not relative, rather a common morality is inate in each of us.
 However, New Thought thinkers rejected Lewis' works.
-Particularly on Lewis' points of accountability and sacrifice, New Thought thinkers were too fascinated by the ever changing colors under their feet.
+Particularly on Lewis' points of personal accountability, New Thought thinkers were too fascinated by the ever changing colors under their feet.

 tunnelvision